kemitchell/blockchain-commons-patron-agreement/terms.md

 - _Blockchain Commons_ is a public benefit corporation supporting blockchain and security infrastructure through cryptographic research, protocol implementations, architecture and code reviews, standardization efforts, and strategic advisory services.

-- On the foundation of strong commitments to open software, open standards, and defensive patenting, _Blockchain Commons_' is able to marshal experts in a variety of fields, from programming to cryptography to user experience design, to further its mission at critical points of need.
+- On the foundation of strong commitments to open software, open standards, and defensive patenting, _Blockchain Commons_ is able to marshal experts in a variety of fields, from programming to cryptography to user experience design, to further its mission at critical points of need.

 - _Blockchain Commons_ can do coordinate and accomplish this work only thanks to its patrons: companies in blockchain and allied industries that support _Blockchain Commons_ financially and benefit from its work both tactically and strategically.